i11box/DiTReducio/README.md

   For MegaTTS 3, place the corresponding version files in the `tts` folder of MegaTTS 3 model.

+> Note: The paths in code should be adjusted according to your environment.

 ## Usage
 Launch
 ```bash